gandrav07/oozie-coordinator-use-cases/Oozie-Authentication-Specification.md

 **1. Provider:** three methods are required to implement.
     * supports(): the method checks if its authentication mechanism supports the authentication information a request provided.

     * getAuthenticationToken(): the method is called after supports() returns true and used to constructs the token from parameters in a request.

     * authenticate(): the method is used to validate a token created above and rewrite it with new information if needed.

 **2. Token:** the instance contains the information for a authentication provider to use.

 For example,

-SimpleAuthenticationHeadProvider implments the AuthenticationProvider to check if client has send a parameter (username) in the request
+_SimpleAuthenticationHeadProvider_ implments the AuthenticationProvider to check if client has send a parameter (username) in the request.

-SimpleAuthenticationToken extends AbstractAuthenticationToken to set the authentication flag to true and save client parameter in a instance of Token.
+_SimpleAuthenticationToken_ extends AbstractAuthenticationToken to set the authentication flag to true and save client parameter in a instance of Token.

 ### 4. Client Authentication Implementation